Mary (1811 Ipswich ship): EIC voyage (1811–1813)

-She reached Malacca on 28 September and arrived at Diamond Harbour on 27 October and Calcutta on 1 November.
-Homeward bound, she was at Diamond Harbour again on 7 February 1813 and at Point de Galle on 13 March.
-She reached St Helena on 9 June and arrived at The Downs on 10 August.
+She reached Malacca on 28 September, arrived at Diamond Harbour on 27 October, and Calcutta on 1 November.
+Homeward bound, she was at Diamond Harbour again on 7 February 1813, and at Point de Galle on 13 March.
+She reached St Helena on 9 June, and arrived at The Downs on 10 August.

-The Register of Shipping for 1815 showed Mary's master as Lauchlan, her owner as Boyd, and her trade as London transport.
+The Register of Shipping for 1815, showed Mary's master as Lauchlan, her owner as Boyd, and her trade as London transport.

-The Register of Shipping for 1820 showed Mary's master as Moffat, her owner as Boyd, and her trade as London–Sierra Leone.
+The Register of Shipping for 1820, showed Mary's master as Moffat, her owner as Boyd, and her trade as London–Sierra Leone.
 She had undergone a large repair in 1819.

 Convict voyage #1 (1823)

 Captain J.F.
-Steele sailed from London on 10 June 1823 and arrived at Hobart on 5 October.
+Steele sailed from London on 10 June 1823, and arrived at Hobart on 5 October.
 She sailed on to Port Jackson and arrived there on 18 October.
 She had embarked 127 female convicts and she landed 67 at Hobart and 57 at Sydney, having perhaps left one in London before sailing.

-Register of Shipping for 1825 showed Mary's master as Steele, her owner as Boyd, and her trade as London–New South Wales.
+Register of Shipping for 1825, showed Mary's master as Steele, her owner as Boyd, and her trade as London–New South Wales.

 Convict voyage #2 (1829–1830)

-Captain Alexander Jamieson sailed from London on 18 December 1829 and arrived at Hobart on 10 April 1830.
+Captain Alexander Jamieson sailed from London on 18 December 1829, and arrived at Hobart on 10 April 1830.
 Mary had embarked 168 male convicts and she disembarked 167, having suffered one convict death en route.

-The Register of Shipping for 1830 showed Mary's master as Jameson, her owner as Wigram, and her trade as London–New South Wales.
+The Register of Shipping for 1830, showed Mary's master as Jameson, her owner as Wigram, and her trade as London–New South Wales.
 She had undergone a large repair in 1827.

 Convict voyage #3 (1831)

-Captain Jamieson sailed from London on 12 June 1831 and arrived at Hobart on 19 October.
+Captain Jamieson sailed from London on 12 June 1831, and arrived at Hobart on 19 October.
 Mary had embarked 151 female convicts and she disembarked 149, having suffered two convict deaths en route.

 Convict voyage #4 (1832-1833)

-Captain Jamieson sailed from London on 4 September 1832 and arrived at Sydney on 5 January 1833.
+Captain Jamieson sailed from London on 4 September 1832, and arrived at Sydney on 5 January 1833.
 She had embarked 170 male convicts, and disembarked 168, having suffered two convict deaths en route.

 Convict voyage #5 (1835)

-Captain William Ascough sailed from London on 16 April 1835 and arrived at Sydney on 6 September.
+Captain William Ascough sailed from London on 16 April 1835, and arrived at Sydney on 6 September.
 She had embarked 180 female convicts, and disembarked 177, having suffered two convict deaths en route, and perhaps relanded one before sailing.

-Lloyd's Register for 1835 showed Mary's master as Ascough, her owner as Ascough, and her trade as London–Sydney.
+Lloyd's Register for 1835, showed Mary's master as Ascough, her owner as Ascough, and her trade as London–Sydney.
 This entry continued unchanged through 1841.